TillRS/suntopicmodel/README.md

 # SUN_TopicModel
 Python implementation of the SUN Topic Model.

 This implementation builds directly on the relevant parts of https://github.com/cthurau/pymf.
+This repository is currently work in progress and **not ready** for final users.